mggg/VoteKit/paper/paper.md

 -   **Approval-based (set).** Approval voting, Bloc plurality.

-See generally [@electoralhandbook; @STV; @Borda; @TopTwo; @SequentialRCV] for references.
+For references for the listed election methods, see: [@electoralhandbook; @STV; @Borda; @TopTwo; @SequentialRCV].
 This list does not include every method that has attracted theoretical investigation; rather, it is oriented to methods used or considered for political representation, such as the final-four system in Alaska or the sequential RCV in Utah local elections.
 In addition, `VoteKit` is flexible enough to allow users to write custom voting rules.

 Reform advocates also need to describe voting mechanisms and their likely outcomes effectively to members of their communities.
 The end-to-end pipeline provided by `VoteKit` allows advocates to toggle different system settings and compare expected outcomes.
 For example,